nguyenzung/fast-relay/Architecture.md

 - **`Relayer` (`relayer.go`)**: The default implementation of `core.App`, providing targeted multicast — one of potentially several `App`s this package can hold:
   - **Registry**: Manages active connections using `sync.Map`, optimized for read-heavy workloads where routing lookups greatly outnumber register/unregister events. `OnConnect`/`OnDisconnect` are backed by this map; `GetConnectorByKey` is a private-to-the-package lookup helper used only by `HandleMessage` below (it is not part of `core.App`).
-  - **`HandleMessage`**: The routing decision itself.
-Reads recipients from `msg.ToIDs` (via `core.Message` helpers), excludes the sender, and drops the frame without counting it as `processed` if no recipients remain.
-Otherwise increments `processed`, zeroes the recipient list in-place (`ZeroToIDs`, for privacy — recipients forwarded to a peer should not see who else received it), looks up each target via the registry, and pushes to `dest.SafePush(...)`, retaining/releasing `buf`'s refcount per recipient.
-A different `App` (e.g. a game server) would implement this same method differently — for instance ignoring `ToIDs` entirely and routing through server-side game state instead of a peer registry — without needing any of the above.
+  - **`HandleMessage`**: The routing decision itself, composed from the shared primitives in §2.2 plus Relayer's own policy: `core.ExtractTargets` reads recipients from `msg.ToIDs` excluding the sender; if none remain, the frame is dropped without counting it as `processed`.
+Otherwise `processed` is incremented, the recipient list is zeroed in-place (`ZeroToIDs`, for privacy — Relayer-specific policy, not every `App` needs this), each target is looked up via the registry, and `core.DeliverTo` pushes to it.
+A different `App` (e.g. a game server) can reuse `ExtractTargets`/`DeliverTo` as-is, or ignore them entirely and route through server-side game state instead of a peer registry — the primitives don't force any particular routing semantics.
   - **Metrics**: `atomic.Uint64` counters (`processed`, `delivered`, `noRecip`) avoid mutex contention on the hot path.
   - **Latency Monitoring**: A background worker collects latency samples.
 Uses the Welford algorithm for online mean/variance and **Reservoir Sampling** (fixed sample size) to approximate percentiles (p50, p95, p99) with bounded memory.